Noa Argamani: Kidnapping

-On 7 October 2023, as part of the initial incursion of the 2023 Israel-Hamas war, Hamas militants crossed from the Gaza Strip into Israel and attacked the Supernova Sukkot Gathering music festival, an open-air music festival in the western Negev desert.
+On October 7, 2023, as part of the initial incursion of the 2023 Israel-Hamas war, Hamas militants crossed from the Gaza Strip into Israel and attacked the Supernova (Nova) Sukkot Gathering music festival, an open-air music festival in the western Negev desert.
 Argamani was attending the festival with her boyfriend Avinatan Or and was shown along with Or being captured by Hamas militants in a viral video.
 The Israeli government "condemned the video as psychological warfare propaganda."
-Her friend Amit Parparia indicated that they did not want to believe the video depicted Argamani and Or, but could not deny it as "Its just her face, her clothes and it's her boyfriend."
+Her friend, Amit Parparia, indicated that they did not want to believe the video depicted Argamani and Or, but could not deny it as "Its just her face, her clothes and it's her boyfriend."

 In the video, Argamani can be heard screaming "Don't kill me!
 No, no, no!" while being forced onto a motorcycle by members of Hamas.
 The video also shows Or being restrained by two other men.
 Or's brother, Moshe, reportedly learned of the video by emergency teams and viewed it before giving his approval for the media to publish it.
 An additional video of her abduction was released in April 2024, which showed her being forced onto the motorcycle and restrained with her head covered with a black bag.
 Argamani has been seen in a later footage that appears to show her drinking water in a room in Gaza.

 Allegations were raised during an NBC report that Argamani was not abducted by Hamas forces but instead by a mob of Palestinian civilians from Gaza.
 This theory was posited by anonymous sources claiming to be Israeli military officials, stated that their reasoning was based on the fact that those filmed abducting Argamani wore no official uniforms and she appeared to have been abducted several hours after the attack.

 Videos released from captivity

-On 14 January 2024, Hamas released a video showing Argamani and two male hostages asking Israel to bring them home.
+On January 14, 2024, Hamas released a video showing Argamani and two male hostages asking Israel to bring them home.
 The next day, Hamas released another video showing Argamani stating that the two male hostages had been killed in Israeli airstrikes.
 After her rescue, Argamani said she was held captive with Yossi Sharabi and Itay Svirsky.

-On 31 May 2024, Hamas released a video featuring the voice of Argamani.
+On May 31, 2024, Hamas released a video featuring the voice of Argamani.